tairikjohnson/work-portfolio/README.md

 # work-portfolio
-This is an archive of completed works and projects.
+This is an archive of completed works, projects, certifications, and reviews.